MarkWieczorek/website/README.md

 # IPGP generic web site

 This repo can be used to construct a simple static web site for use with the Institut de Physique du Globe de Paris.
 It is based on Jekyll that converts markdown/yml formatted files into a static html web site.
-The static html web site can then be hosted on any web server, or alternatively, you can easy set this repo up to host your web site automatically on github.
-The web site uses the [al-folio theme](https://github.com/alshedivat/al-folio) with only a few minor changes.
+The static html web site can then be hosted on any web server, or alternatively, you can easily host your web site automatically on github.
+The web site uses the [al-folio theme](https://github.com/alshedivat/al-folio) with a few minor changes.

 ## How to modify this repo as quickly as possible